Horshamosaurus: Description

 Horshamosaurus seems, at roughly five metres length, to have been about 30% longer than the type species of Polacanthus, Polacanthus foxii and differs from it in numerous characters of the vertebrae and dermal armour.
 Apart from the greater length, in 1996 several traits were established, distinguishing Horshamosaurus from Polacanthus.
 The centrum facets of the back and tail vertebrae have a round instead of a heart-shaped profile.
 The transverse processes of the vertebrae each have two ridges at their undersides delimiting a depression and gradually merging with the vertebral body.
 The transverse processes of the front tail vertebrae have a distinctive top ridge, running from the front to the rear, merging with the neural arch at the base of the process, while sloping downwards at its inner side.
 The "pseudoacromion" is located close to the front edge of the shoulder blade.
 The rear ribs are large and tall instead of rather slender.
 The shinbone is relatively longer.
 The osteoderm spikes on the back have a circular base of which the front underside is excavated but the rear underside solid, instead of an oval base with a uniformly concave underside.
 One of the osteoderms seems to have been part of the back armour and is large and flat with a concave underside; plates of such a type have not been discovered with Polacanthus foxii.

 In 2015, three traits were added.
 The shoulder blade is robust and large, fused with the coracoid.
 The vertebral centra of the front tail vertebrae are shorter and especially taller.
 With the tail vertebrae, the base of the side process covers the top half of the centrum, seen from the front or from behind, instead of a quarter of the height.

 Phylogeny

 Horshamosaurus was in cladistic analyses not recovered as a sister species of Polacanthus.
-In 2015, Blows did not place Horsamosaurus in a Polacanthidae but in a more derived position in the Ankylosauria.
+In 2015, Blows did not place Horshamosaurus in a Polacanthidae but in a more derived position in the Ankylosauria.
 He suggested it was a member of the Nodosauridae.